 Basic steps toward reproducible research.
-Also useful, scientific computation workflow, and build/pipelines tools.
+Also useful, scientific workbooks, and build/pipelines tools.
 The fraught process of getting stuff in journals is under academic publishing.

 If you want in-depth justifications for open notebooks, see Caleb McDaniel or Ben Marwick’s slide deck.

 I’m interested in this because it seems like the actual original pitch for how scientific research was supposed to work, with rapid improvement upon each others’ ideas.
 Whether I get around to fostering such stuff despite the fact that it is not valued by my employer, that is the question.